abhijithremesh/SchedulingHeuristics/src/metaheuristics/Type3/README.md

     * Tournament & Tournament
     * Random & Random
     * Nth Fittest & Nth Fittest
-  * If the randomly generated cross over probability > cross over rate (0.5), any of the below cross over operations are performed to produce offspring
+  * Any of the below cross over operations are performed to produce offspring
     * Random cross over
     * Uniform cross over
     * Single point cross over
     * Two point cross over
-  * If the randomly generated mutation probability > mutation rate (0.2), the offspring generated is mutated as per the following strategies
+  * the offspring generated is mutated as per the following strategies
     * Mutation through Swapping
     * Mutation through Reversing the offspring
+  * All the offsprings generated which includes elite offspring and mutated offsprings are added back to the population.
-  * The offspring created is to be used in the next generation.
+  * This new population is fed to the next generation and the process continues until a specific number of generations.